Santosh-Gudlavalleti/Wordpress-Flutter/README.md

 # Task Work

-An app that is able to fetch posts/articles from the Wordpress site, process them and display them on the user's mobile.
+An app that is built to fetch posts/articles from the Wordpress site, process them and display them on the user's mobile.

 PS: The code is compiled after seeing quite a few tutorials, blogs and articles